What are Anxiety Disorders?

 - Trembling or shaking

 - Chest pain or tightness

-- Knowing that your fear is irrational, but feeling powerless to overcome it
+- Knowing that their fear is irrational but feel powerless to overcome it

 - Fear of losing control

 - Feeling an intense need to escape